 By front-loading the deal with access to more than \$100 billion in frozen assets and opening up the Iranian market to trade and investment, the JCPOA created a rich incentive for Iran to continue advancing its nuclear and ballistic missile programs, or to acquire weapons-grade fissile material and perhaps even completed nuclear weapons, from cash-strapped North Korea.
-In the aftermath of the U.S.

-withdrawal from the JCPOA, the U.S. should encourage the European Union, Russia, and China to make a public declaration that they regard Iran extraterritorially carrying out nuclear or missile activities proscribed by the JCPOA or UNSCR 2231 as a violation of the deal, and will seek the activation of the JCPOA's sanctions "snap-back" mechanism as a result.
+Although the JCPOA is on life support, the U.S. should encourage the European Union, Russia, and China to make a public declaration that they regard Iran extraterritorially carrying out nuclear or missile activities proscribed by the JCPOA or UNSCR 2231 as a violation of the deal, and will seek the activation of the JCPOA's sanctions "snap-back" mechanism as a result.
 Similarly, the U.S. should call for the U.N.
 Security Council to amend U.N.
-Security Council Resolution 2231 to make the limitations on the transfer of ballistic missile technology regarding Iran permanent.
+Security Council Resolution 2231 to limit the transfer of ballistic missile technology regarding Iran permanent.